billysimmons/portfolio2__Moody-mobile-app/README.md

 # Moody Mobile Application

-Built using AngularJS, simplified version of the moody web applicaiton (src file included ONLY)
+DESCRIPTION: Simplified version of the moody web application, built in AngularJS (src file included ONLY)